dantleech/what-changed/README.md

 Generates change reports when you update [Composer](https://getcomposer.org).

-This plugin _archives_ your lock files, when you update it compares the new file with the previous one and then calls the Github API to get the _commit messages_ for the differences between any upgraded packages.
+This plugin makes a copy of your lock files before a composer update, and then compares the new file with the old one.
+It then calls the Github API to get the _commit messages_ for the differences between any upgraded packages.

 **Features**: